dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Faith is taking the first step even when you don't see the whole staircase.**
+**The only time you fail is when you fall down and stay down.**

-Martin Luther King
+Stephen Richards